Theoretical Foundations of Conformal Prediction: Permutation tests

 \subsection{Examples}

 To apply the permutation test, we need to specify a choice of the test statistic $T$.
 If the statistic captures the deviations from exchangeability that we expect may occur, then it will lead to a powerful test.
-We illustrate this with several common examples in the case of real-valued data, $\mathcal{Z} = \R$---namely, testing for equality of distributions, and testing for outliers.
-Other common applications of permutation tests include testing stationarity of a time series and testing independence between two random variables.
+We illustrate this with several common examples in the case of real-valued data, $\cZ = \R$---namely, testing for equality of distributions, and testing for outliers.
+We will study another common application of permutation tests, testing independence between two random variables, in Chapter~\ref{chapter:conditional-independence-testing}.

-\paragraph{Testing equality of distributions.} Suppose that we have two independent samples from two potentially different distributions, with $n_0$ many draws from $P_0$ and $n_1=n-n_0$ many draws from $P_1$.
+\paragraph{Testing equality of distributions.} Suppose that we have two independent samples from two potentially different distributions, with $n_0$ draws from $P_0$ and $n_1=n-n_0$ draws from $P_1$.
 Without loss of generality, we can take $Z_1,\dots,Z_{n_0}\iidsim P_0$ and $Z_{n_0+1},\dots,Z_n\iidsim P_1$.
 If $P_0=P_1$, then the $Z_i$'s are i.i.d.\ from a single shared distribution $P_0=P_1$, and therefore exchangeability holds.
 If we conjecture that any potential difference between $P_0$ and $P_1$ would likely lead to a difference of means, we might choose the test statistic

 the difference in the sample means.
-Alternatively, we might make a choice that is more agnostic to the type of difference between the two distributions,
+Alternatively, we might make a choice that is more agnostic to the type of difference between the two distributions: the Kolmogorov--Smirnov statistic,

 which measures the maximum difference between the two empirical cumulative distribution functions (CDFs).
-The latter is sometimes called the Kolmogorov--Smirnov statistic.

 \paragraph{Testing if a new data point is an outlier.} Next, suppose that we would like to test whether a particular data point---say, the last data point $Z_n$---is an outlier relative to the rest of the sequence.
 In fact, as we will see later on, this use of the permutation test is central to the development of conformal prediction.